OmarVector/Unity-DayDream-Prototype/README.md

 	- Core features and properties for weapons
 5. BossMinion Class :
 	- Inherit from Enemy Class
-	- Ading some custom behavior for this type of enemy
+	- Adding some custom behavior for this type of enemy
 6. MP5 Class :
 	- Inherit from Weapon Class
 	- Adding some custom properties for MP5 weapon itself.
 7. GettingGun :
 	- Inherit from Weapon Class
-	- Adding some custom properties for GettingGunu weapon itself.
+	- Adding some custom properties for GettingGun weapon itself.
 8. PlayerHUDController :
 	- It update the UI when any changes take place.
 9. UISetter :